bernar0507/ASB/README.md

 # asbconverter

 This is a converter.
-It will convert a fasta file into a nexus file.
+To know how to use the converter, check the README2.md in asbconverter folder.